citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ## Configuration variables

+### `onesync [on/off/legacy]`

+Defines which mode of state awareness to use.

+* **Off**: No state awareness at all, clients will use the standard GTA/RAGE P2P networking model, and the server will only function as a relay.
+* **On**: Full state awareness and server-determined entity routing.
+* **Legacy**: Compatibility mode for scripts that expect all players to exist on each client.
+Not recommended due to performance reasons and graphical glitches.

 ### `sv_maxClients [newValue]`

 A console variable that specifies the maximum amount of clients that the server can normally have, as an integer from 1 to 1024.

+Values starting at 32 will require `onesync` to be set to `on` or `legacy`, and values above 64 will require `onesync` to be set to `on`.

 ### `sv_endpointPrivacy [newValue]`